lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 high-quality data is a built-in feature of the cloud-native ecosystem.

 The status quo sucks, this much is true.
-Proprietary vendors spend millions on writing commodified integrations with popular open source libraries and packages, or on translation layers between existing telemetry formats and their own.
+Proprietary vendors spend millions on writing commodity integrations with popular open source libraries and packages, or on translation layers between existing telemetry formats and their own.
 If you look at the actual code, though, most of this is all the same stuff!
 There's only so many ways to get a trace or a metric from a SQL client or a HTTP library.
-OpenTelemetry promises to change this, by providing open source maintainers a single, well-supported, and unopinionated standard for writing their own instrumentation code _or_ translating their existing instrumentation into the OpenTelemetry format.
+OpenTelemetry promises to change this, by providing open source maintainers a single, well-supported, and un-opinionated standard for writing their own instrumentation code _or_ translating their existing instrumentation into the OpenTelemetry format.